 So if you have been in Tokyo for more than a few seasons and love clothes than you are probably ready and wondering how to donate or sell used clothes in Tokyo.
-We will be moving houses in about a month, so I am “purging” now.
-I DO NOT want to move items I do not love or use to our new place.
-Watch my video on youtube to see how it went.
+Watch my video on youtube to see how my clothes purge went.
 To get motivated, I read the book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing by Mari Kondo and also watched YouTube videos on purging clothes.
 The added difficulty in Japan is finding a place you can donate all the clothes so I have added some recommendations below.

 Donate or Sell Used Clothes in Tokyoo

 To get ready, I booked a day free on my calendar and prepared my purging space (boxes and sheet).
 I spent 5 hours on my clothes purge.
 The result is an incredibly organised and 30% slimmed down wardrobe which now includes only clothes that bring me joy.
 I have produced a nine-minute video to document the entire scary process in case any of you needs motivation.
 Below is also a list of places that you can donate clothes and some homeware goods, as well as, some Facebook groups in Tokyo and Japan that you can sell or give away products.

 I will be conducting the same process with all four of my kids’ and hubby’s clothes over the next week and then on to the kitchen, books, etc. I already feel so much lighter!